ng256/Tools/Disposable.md

 # Automatic IDisposable Base Class C# Implementation

-The **Disposable** class provides a robust implementation of the **IDisposable** pattern.
+The **Disposable** class provides a robust implementation of the **IDisposable** and **IAsyncDisposable** patterns.
 It ensures that both managed and unmanaged resources are disposed of properly.
 It also automatically disposes properties and fields of the instance that implement IDisposable, making it a useful base class for objects that manage resources requiring explicit cleanup.
 To use this class, simply add *Disposable.cs* to your project.
 The class is implemented to support different versions of .NET, ensuring compatibility across various environments.

 ## Key Features
 - **Automatic disposal:** The class automatically disposes of properties and fields that implement IDisposable when the Dispose method is called.
 - **Customizable exception handling:** The class provides an option to ignore exceptions during the disposal process.
 - **Dispose resources efficiently:** All resources are disposed of in an orderly manner, reducing the risk of resource leaks.
 The class is especially useful for automating resource management in objects that hold many resources that must be released after the object is deleted.
+- **Asynchronously working:** The class supports asynchronous disposal via the IAsyncDisposable interface, ensuring that resources are released efficiently even in asynchronous contexts.
+This feature is especially beneficial for managing asynchronous streams, network connections, or other I/O-bound resources, where asynchronous cleanup operations can improve performance and avoid blocking the main thread..

 ## Usage
 You can use this class as a base class for your own objects that manage resources.
 Here's how to implement and use it: